Children with special educational needs

 Specialist facilities including therapy rooms, multi-sensory environments, independent living centres, swimming pools and ‘access all’ playgrounds add to your child’s learning experiences.
 There are primary, secondary and combined primary and secondary education support schools, depending on where you live.

-Secondary education support schools have well developed links with outside organisations, training organisations and the Disability Services Commission to ensure your child’s transition from school to further training or work is as seamless as possible.
+Secondary education support schools have well developed links with outside organisations, training organisations and the Department for Communities to ensure your child’s transition from school to further training or work is as seamless as possible.

 Education support centres are located on the grounds of local primary and secondary schools.
 In addition to the individualised programs delivered by specialist staff, your child benefits from interacting and participating in programs with their local school peers.
 Centre staff run a range of facilities and support services that cater to the specific needs of your child.
 Some external organisations provide therapy services for eligible children.
 Some centres also offer early specialist programs for children with autism spectrum disorder.

 Education support and early intervention programs for children with autism are also offered within and part of mainstream primary and secondary schools.
 Children participating in these programs have many opportunities to interact with mainstream students as part of their education.
-The programs have specialist facilities onsite, access to therapy services provided by a range of organisations and small class sizes.
 School staff will also assist with creating an individual education plan for your child.
 Enrolment depends on where you live.
 Programs for Kindergarten and Pre-primary children with autism are also offered at specific mainstream schools in the metropolitan area.

 Language development centres provide specialist early intervention programs for children who have diagnosed speech and language impairments.

-For information on how to enrol your child if they have a special learning need, please refer to Enrolling in school.
+For information on how to enrol your child if they have a special learning need, refer to Enrol at school.

 Once your child is settled in to school, regular communication with the teacher and other support staff is very important.